You have just been told that you need

 Once you've determined the cost of your treatment with the help of your provider, you can start to make plans for how to pay for it.

-your doctor or financial counselor how you can minimize your cost while maximizing your IVF success rate.
+Just because you don't have infertility coverage doesn't mean that you can't afford infertility treatment.
+Ask your doctor or financial counselor how you can minimize your cost while maximizing your IVF success rate.

 Here's a list of the IVF centers participating with Univfy to offer the personalized Univfy PreIVF Report and special pricing/refund programs to 50-80% of their patients: